A trip to Israel is hardly enough.

 Getting to and around Eilat

-Eilat is well connected to the rest of the country via Egged, the main bus company for long distance travel that those who visit Israel are likely to use at least once.
+Eilat is well connected to the rest of the country via Egged, the main bus company for long distance travel in Israel.
 The buses are cheap and convenient, but don’t run on Shabbat.
-The city is fairly small and walkable, but in any case there’s public buses connecting the main points of the city and the beaches of the northern side to those of the southern side.
+The city is fairly small and walkable, but in any case there are public buses connecting the main points of the city and the beaches of the northern side to those of the southern side.

 Not many people that travel to Israel visit Netanya.
 I go every time I am in the country because that’s where my friend Eyal grew up.
 We go visit his mother, eat at Uzi Hummus (quite possibly the best hummus in Israel) and just go for a walk to the market and at the beach.

 Netanya isn’t a touristy place at all, and to be honest the city could do with some good reconstruction work.
-Yet, it retains the charme of a place that isn’t crowded with tourists, it has some interesting spots, so it may be an interesting addition a trip to Israel.
+Yet, it retains the charm of a place that isn’t crowded with tourists, it has some interesting spots, so it may be an interesting addition to your trip to Israel.

 Most of the people living in Netanya are of Northern Africa descent – Tripoli, Tunisia, Morocco – so it is quite common to hear people (especially older generation) speaking a mix of French, Arabic and Hebrew.
 This is also reflected in the street food that can be found in the area around the market.
 Finally, if going to the beach is one of the nicest things to do in Israel, Netanya has quite a few good ones to pick from.

 Despite not being on the top of the list of places to visit in Israel, Netanya has a few good accommodation options.
 These are some good places to stay in town, most of them close to the beach.